ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ### Options
 You'll need to use a few options to get the full UltiSnips experience.
 All options are clearly documented at `:help UltiSnips-snippet-options`, and I'll summarize here only what is necessary for understanding the snippets that appear later in this document.
-Based on my (subjective) experience, mostly with LaTeX files, here are some good options to know:
+Based on my (subjective) experience, with a focus on LaTeX files, here are some good options to know:
 - `A` enables automatic expansion, i.e. a snippet with the `A` option will expand immediately after `trigger` is typed, without you having to press the`g:UltiSnipsExpandTrigger` key.
   If you're aiming for real-time LaTeX, using well thought-out automatic snippet expansion will dramatically increase your efficiency---more on this in [(subjective) practical tips for fast editing](#subjective-practical-tips-for-fast-editing).

 - `r` allows the use of regular expansions in the snippet's trigger.
   More on this in the section on [regex snippet triggers](#regex-snippet-triggers).

-- `b` expands snippets only if `trigger` is typed at the beginning of a line---this option was used above in the [snippet for writing snippets](#tip-a-snippet-for-writing-snippets).
+- `b` expands snippets only if `trigger` is typed at the beginning of a line---this is a useful option when writing snippets for LaTeX environments, which are usually defined at the beginning of a new line.

 - `i` (for "in-word" expansion) expands snippets regardless of where `trigger` is typed.
   (By default snippets expand only if `trigger` begins a new line or is preceded by whitespace.)

 ### Assorted snippet syntax rules
-- Comments start with `#` and can be used to document snippets (see `:help UltiSnips-basic-syntax`)
+- UltiSnips supports comments, which start with `#` and can be used to document snippets (see `:help UltiSnips-basic-syntax` for reference).

 - According to `:help UltiSnips-character-escaping`, the characters `'`, `{`, `$`, and `\` need to be escaped by prepending a backslash `\`.
   That said, I'm generally able to use `'`, `{`, and `\` in snippet bodies without escaping them---your mileage may vary.